Hurricane Irma: Antigua and Barbuda

 The eyewall of the hurricane moved over Barbuda at its record peak intensity early on September 6; a weather station observed a wind gust of 160 mph.
 The same station also recorded a minimum barometric pressure of 916.1 mbar.
 The exact state of the island remained unclear for hours after Irma's passage, as downed phone lines ceased all communication with nearby islands.
 Later that afternoon, Prime Minister Gaston Browne surveyed the territory by helicopter, revealing an effectively uninhabitable island.
 Irma damaged or destroyed 95% of the structures on Barbuda, including its hospital, schools, and both of its hotels; it completely flattened some residential blocks while submerging others.
 The destruction rendered the island's sole airport and much of its infrastructure inoperative—including water and telecommunication services—which further hampered relief efforts.
 Property damage on Barbuda ranged from $150 million to $300 million.
 A total of three storm-related deaths were reported on the island.

 In addition to the catastrophic impact on Barbuda's human residents, concern turned to the storm's effects on the island's wildlife.
-The island's only endemic bird, the near-threatened Barbuda warbler, numbered less than 2,000 individuals prior to the hurricane.
+The island's only endemic bird, the near-threatened Barbuda warbler, numbered fewer than 2,000 individuals prior to the hurricane.
 For some time it was unknown if the warbler survived the hurricane or its aftermath; however within a few months it was confirmed that not only did the species survive, but most of the birds survived the storm.
 Barbuda's Codrington Lagoon, home to the largest colony of magnificent frigatebirds in the Caribbean, with an estimated 2,500 nesting pairs, was also inundated by the storm surge.

 Remaining just outside of Irma's strongest windfield, Antigua sustained less severe damage, in the form of leveled roofs and fences, downed power poles and lines, and uprooted trees.
 Some street flooding also took place in low-lying areas.
 Three people were treated for minor storm-related injuries.
 Forensic disaster analysts from the Center for Disaster Management and Risk Reduction Technology (CEDIM), a Germany-based risk management agency, estimate that economic losses for Antigua and Barbuda will exceed $120 million.